angular/angular/aio/content/guide/router.md

 ```

 * The `<base href>` path should end with a "/", as browsers ignore characters in the path that follow the right-most "/".
-* The query part in the `<base href>` is only used if the path in the page URI is empty and also has not query.
-This means the query from the base will only be included when using `HashLocationStrategy`.
+* If the `<base href>` path includes a query part, that part is only used if the page-URL path is empty and has no query.
+This means that a query in the base is only included when using `HashLocationStrategy`.
-* If a URI has an `authority` part, the authority, path, query, and fragment are taken from the URI.
+* If a URL has an `authority` part, the authority, path, query, and fragment are taken from the URL.
 In this way, an `APP_BASE_HREF` with an authority can override the `<base href>` value.
 * A fragment in the `<base href>` is _never_ persisted.

 For more complete information on how `<base href>` is used to construct target URIs, see the [RFC](https://tools.ietf.org/html/rfc3986#section-5.2.2) section on transforming references.